typeRYOON/Scripts/Pather/README.md

 ```
 > Move the Pather folder to where you'd like for the internal program to subsist.
 > I suggest moving it to a folder without heightened permissions as Pather writes to its own internal files.
+> Delete the bundled README.md file if you'd like.

 ### Running setup.py
 Run setup.py **: : `py setup.py`**